Lowell Weicker: Governor of Connecticut

-2006 candidacy for Senate
+Later career

+Weicker published a memoir entitled Maverick in 1995, co-written with Barry Sussman.
+The following year, he joined the board of directors for Compuware.
+In 1999, he became a member of the board of directors for the World Wrestling Federation (now known as WWE), and held this position until 2011.
+Despite the long professional relationship, Weicker did not support former WWE CEO Linda McMahon in either of her unsuccessful bids for the U.S. Senate in 2010 or 2012.

+Weicker served from 2001 to 2011 as president of the board of directors of Trust for America's Health, a Washington, DC–based non-profit, non-partisan health policy research organization and was formerly a member of the board of directors of United States Tobacco.
+From 2003 on Weicker served on the board of Medallion Financial Corp., a lender to purchasers of taxi medallions in leading cities across the U.S. He was named to the board through his personal and business relationship with Andrew M. Murstein, president of Medallion.

-Lowell Weicker was said to be considering a rematch against Senator Joe Lieberman in the 2006 election cycle.
-He objected to Lieberman's support for the Iraq War and noted in a New York Times article published on December 6, 2005, "If he's out there scot-free and nobody will do it [run against Senator Lieberman], I'd have to give serious thought to doing it myself, and I don't want to do it."
+Weicker considered a rematch against Senator Joe Lieberman in 2006.
+He objected to Lieberman's support for the Iraq War and told The New York Times in 2005, "If he's out there scot-free and nobody will do it [run against Senator Lieberman], I'd have to give serious thought to doing it myself, and I don't want to do it."
+Weicker ultimately did not run, but he endorsed Ned Lamont, who defeated Lieberman in the Democratic primary, causing Lieberman to run as an independent.
 The Lieberman campaign released an ad that borrowed from one aired during the 1988 Senate race, which depicted Weicker as a hibernating bear ignoring his Senate duties except at election time.
-In the 2006 ad, Weicker reappeared as a wounded bear while Lieberman's Democratic challenger, Ned Lamont, was depicted as a bear cub sent and directed by Weicker.
-On June 18, 2006, Weicker held a fundraiser for Lamont and described himself as an "anti-war activist."
-(Lamont won the primary, but Lieberman, running as an independent with heavy Republican support, maintained his seat in the general election.)
+In the 2006 ad, Weicker reappeared as a wounded bear while Lieberman's Democratic challenger, Lamont, was depicted as a bear cub sent and directed by Weicker.
+Lieberman ultimately defeated Lamont in November.

-Post-government

-In 1996, Weicker joined the Board of Directors for Compuware and still holds this position.
-In 1999, Weicker became a member of the Board of Directors for the World Wrestling Federation (now known as WWE), and held this position until 2011.
-Despite the long professional relationship, Weicker did not support former WWE CEO Linda McMahon in either of her unsuccessful bids for the U.S. Senate in 2010 or 2012.

-Weicker served from 2001–2011 as President of the Board of Directors of Trust for America's Health, a Washington, DC-based non-profit, non-partisan health policy research organization, and formerly a member of the Board of Directors of United States Tobacco.
-Since 2003, Weicker has served on the board of Medallion Financial Corp., a lender to purchasers of taxi medallions in leading cities across the U.S. He was named to the board through his personal and business relationship with Andrew M. Murstein, president of Medallion.
+In 2015, despite criticizing Cuba for its lack of "human rights and democratic elections", Weicker described the country's free healthcare system as one of its most positive aspects.

 During the 2016 Republican primaries, Weicker wrote an editorial in the Hartford Courant in which he criticized the repudiation of Rockefeller Republicans, the party's alienation of various population groups, and its obstructionist stance in Congress.
 He stated that the selection of Donald Trump as their presidential candidate "will complete their slow and steady descent into irrelevance."

 In 2020, he filed an amicus brief on the side of Pennsylvania in the notable election case Texas v.
 Pennsylvania.
 Pennsylvania won the case and Biden was sworn in shortly after.
-Weicker had served with Biden in the Senate for 16 years before he was voted out.
+Weicker had served with Biden in the U.S. Senate for 16 years.